20-Year-Old Student Earns $400 Prop Trading Payout Starting With $200 | Upscale

 How much does it cost to start prop trading?

-On Upscale, the minimum entry is $59 for a two-phase challenge (Basic) on a $5,000 RWA account.
+Entry costs vary by platform and account size.
+On Upscale, the minimum is $59 for a two-phase challenge (Basic) on a $5,000 RWA account.
 Accounts range from $5,000 to $200,000 with three challenge types: Basic (2 phases), Accelerated (1 phase), and Turbo (instant funding).
-The profit split is 80/20 with an option to upgrade to 90/10.
+Profit splits across major prop firms typically range from 75/25 to 90/10.

 Is it normal to blow your first prop account?

 Yes.
-Statistically, only 5–10% of traders pass the evaluation phase on their first attempt.
+According to PipFarm data, only 5–10% of traders pass the evaluation phase on their first attempt.
 Albert blew his first prop in May 2025 but passed the challenge and received a payout by July.
 The key takeaway: a blown account isn't the end of a career — it's part of the learning process, provided you analyze your mistakes and adjust your approach.

 What strategy does Albert use?